 On June 30, 1950, 51 Hereford was purchased from George Roberts by Kingsley White Bullock, a restaurant manager.
 It became his home and the home of his mother, Helen (White) Bullock, the widow of Charles L. Bullock.
 They previously had lived in an apartment at 421 Marlborough.
 Helen Bullock operated 51 Hereford as a lodging house.

 Helen Bullock continued to live there and operate a lodging house until about 1961.

 On October 17, 1961, 51 Hereford was purchased from Kingsley Bullock by John J. Henderson and his wife, Mary E. Henderson.
-They previously had lived in an apartment at 513 Beacon.
-He was a janitor.
+They previously had lived at 513 Beacon, where they operated a lodging house.

 51 Hereford changed hands and on February 21, 1966, was acquired by Dr. Rose (Wexler) Winston, a physician.
 She already owned 53 Hereford, and in August of 1967 she acquired 47–49 Hereford.
 She and her husband, Dr. Murray R. Winston, also a physician, lived at 133 Commonwealth.
 She operated 47-49-51-53 Hereford as lodging houses.